|By Jim Bruene on February 22, 2013 9:19 AM | Comments|

 If you are not a major credit-card issuer, you may choose to ignore the issue until the dust settles.
 That’s a valid strategy, but it won’t help you pick up market share during the upcoming market confusion.

-We believe every bank and credit union with a mobile app should dip your toes into the wallet space with some relatively low-to-no cost positioning moves now, while waiting for the tech questions to be answered this year and next.
+We believe every bank and credit union with a mobile app should dip its toes into the wallet space now with some relatively low- to no-cost positioning moves, while waiting for the tech questions to be answered this year and next.